Archive for the ‘Uncategorised’ Category

 Japan: New Framework to Support Floating Offshore Wind Development

-Japan has passed a long-anticipated bill paving the way for the development of floating offshore wind projects within its exclusive economic zone (EEZ).
+Japan has passed a long-anticipated bill paving the way for the development of floating offshore wind projects within its Exclusive Economic Zone (EEZ).
 The new framework, set to take effect by April 2026, introduces several measures that enable new wind energy projects, including designating development zones in the EEZ, a formal licensing structure, the establishment of a stakeholder consultation council, and a streamlined environmental assessment process led by the government.
 Earlier this month, the Japan government announced its industry vision for offshore wind, including a target to develop 15 GW of floating capacity by 2040.
 These developments mark a significant step forward in unlocking Japan’s offshore wind potential, following years of supportive policy engagement and technical dialogue by a range of stakeholders.

 South Korea: Landmark “One Stop Shop” Policy to Streamline Offshore Wind Permitting